binhex/documentation/docker/faq/vpn.md

 **Q27.** I have recently updated my Docker image for DelugeVPN/PrivoxyVPN/SABnzbdVPN/qBittorrentVPN which i route several containers through, and thanks to A25. i can now access the Web UI, however i cannot get applications routed through the VPN network to communicate with applications on the LAN, why is this and how can i fix it?

-**A27.** Due to iptables tightening it is now a requirement that you add the Web UI/API ports for applications on the LAN that applications routed through the VPN network need to access, if you have multiple ports then please separate the values with a comma, e.g. 'VPN_OUTPUT_PORTS' = 1234,5678
+**A27.** Due to iptables tightening it is now a requirement that you add the Web UI/API ports for applications on the LAN to the env var key 'VPN_OUTPUT_PORTS', with the ports being the value, this will then permit applications running in the VPN network to access applications on the LAN, if you have multiple ports then please separate the values with a comma, e.g. 'VPN_OUTPUT_PORTS' = 1234,5678

 An example of this requirement is when having Sonarr/Radarr/Lidarr routed through a VPN container and these apps requiring access to nzbget running on the LAN, in this case you would define VPN_OUTPUT_PORTS = 6789 (default port for nzbget), this would then allow the index app (Sonarr/Radarr/Lidarr) to connect to the download client (nzbget).